-With an exception for factories based in countries where law and/or unions impose different closing periods.
+With a An exception will be made for factories based in countries where law and/or unions impose different closing periods.
 In this case, these factories may replace some days out of the shutdown period by the locally imposed periods.
 PU manufacturers affected by this must make a declaration to the FIA that their staff will not be permitted to transfer to work in the country that isn't shutdown during these periods.